 Section 16.4.
 Holidays shall be observed on the date provided in Appendix C.

 Section 16.5.
 Holiday pay shall be paid on the payday following the end of the payroll period in which the holiday is observed.

+Section 16.6.
+If a firefighter requests vacation time on a contract holiday, and all POC firefighters and bargaining members, as may be the case, pass the assignment, the vacation request for that day will be denied and there will be no forceback.

 ARTICLE XVII - VACATION AND VACATION PAY